Z33shan-Aamir/dawg-o-lus-discord-bot/README.md

 - `flyctl` for Fly.io deployment
 - Optionally `air` for live reload during development

+## Disocrd Bot Commands

+Moderators can run the following command

+- `/block-channel` this commands blocks the bot from sending messages to channel where this command was used
+- `/unblock-channel` command to unblocks the channel
+- `/list-blocked-channels` Lists all the currently blocked channels
+- `/change-system-prompt prompt:<your-prompt>` this command changes the system prompt to your prompt which is server specific.
+- `/reset-system-prompt` changes the prompt to default system prompt

 ## Environment Variables

 The app loads configuration from environment variables using `github.com/joho/godotenv`.